Beating Freight Peak Season

 There are two main peak seasons in the shipping year – the holiday retail peak season bump that essentially lasts from mid-August through mid-October and a shorter second peak season, spurred by the Chinese New Year in January/ February.

-During these times demand is high, supply is low, prices go up, and container capacity can become scarce scarce, leading importers with concerns on their ability to actually make their supply chain work.
+During these times demand is high, supply is low, prices go up, and container capacity can become scarce, leading importers with concerns about their ability to actually make their supply chain work.

 Here are some tips to ensure that it can.

 When is Peak Season and Why Does Shipping in Peak Season Cost More?

 The main indication that we’re in peak season is usually a spike in freight prices.